-Fleeing suspect asks cop in unmarked car for help getting away
+Fleeing suspect asks Moline cop in unmarked car for help getting away

 It turns out the passing motorist was Moline Police Captain Brian Johnson who was on his way – in an unmarked car – to help catch Ross.

 “The wanted subject got the ride he was looking for.
-The bad news, it was not to freedom, it was to Rock Island County Jail,” the Moline Police Department posted Friday on its Facebook page.
+The bad news, it was not to freedom, it was to Rock Island County Jail,” the Moline Police Department posted Friday on Facebook.